NCAR/DART/models/wrf/tutorial/README.md

 In the same way, you will need to create a \"working\" directory and set your *BASE_DIR* variable.
-Create a work directory someplace with a lot of free space (approximately 100 Gb are needed to run this tutorial). ~On most large systems there is a \"scratch\" filesystem for this purpose.~ For the rest of these instructions we will assume you have an environment variable called *BASE_DIR* that points to this directory.
+Create a work directory someplace with a lot of free space (approximately 100 Gb are needed to run this tutorial).
+For the rest of these instructions we will assume you have an environment variable called *BASE_DIR* that points to this directory.